sammuelyee/docs/cartodb-editor.md

 ### **Owners**

 As the Owner of an Organization, you will be able to perform all admin-related tasks of a team account: manage users, assign quotas, customize the Organization's Public Page, update account details, etc. When you login, you will see a normal CartoDB dashboard with a list of tables.
-You can access the admin area by clicking on the drop-down menu located in the upper-right corner, and selecting "Your Organization".
+You can access the admin area by clicking on the drop-down menu located in the upper-right corner and selecting "Your Organization".

 <p class="wrap-border"><img src="/img/layout/cartodb-editor/enterprise_09.png" alt="Using sync tables" /></p>